dosindi/ui5con-crud/README.md

 Download the material below that explain all steps to follow and run the application on our local machine using cloud resources backend of our account. https://openui5.org/ui5con/germany2022/slides/2022-UI5con-1_6-Thiago-Sasai.pdf

+## Modified to use mockdata without Amplify backend